 ATSDR is aware that Laguna Pueblo collects surface water samples on a quarterly basis and that academic researchers at University of New Mexico have sampled surface water and plan to sample air in the vicinity of the site (personal communication, Adam Ringia, Laguna Pueblo Environmental and Natural Resources Department, November 2, 2016).
-This initial report does not include or assess these data.
-If the data are provided to ATSDR, we will consider including them in the final version of this report.
+This report does not include or assess these data.
+ATSDR remains available to review and comment on public health implications of additional environmental sampling data collected for the site, upon request.